Italy's Padoan says G7 did not discuss trade protectionism

-BARI, Italy (Reuters) - Ministers and central bankers from the Group of Seven rich countries did not discuss the risk of trade protectionism, Italian Economy Minister Pier Carlo Padoan said on Saturday.
+BARI, Italy, May 13 (Reuters) - Ministers and central bankers from the Group of Seven rich countries did not discuss the risk of trade protectionism, Italian Economy Minister Pier Carlo Padoan said on Saturday.

 Padoan told reporters at the end of the meeting that "protectionism was not discussed either explicitly or impicitly", in answer to a question about the scepticism of U.S. President Donald Trump towards multilateral free trade deals.